-If there is one thing that we can learn from this chain of events it’s this: show up everyday.
+If there is one thing we can learn from this chain of events, it’s this: show up every day.
 Make a move — don’t just sit still and be idle.
-That way, you are increasing your chance of being at the right place at the right time.
+That way, you increase your chance of being at the right place at the right time.

 For example, to be able to get a job, you have to be prepared and have a resume.
-Only after you have it, you can apply for a job.
-Your resume (or your work exeprience) is the preparation and the job vacancies are the opportunities.
+Only after you have it can you apply for a job.
+Your resume (or your work experience) is the preparation, and the job vacancies are the opportunities.

 You might lose opportunities and chances because you lack preparation.
-The more you prepare, the more you can utilise the opportunity that come before you.
+The more you prepare, the more you can utilise the opportunity that comes before you.

-The last thing that is needed to maximize your chance of being lucky is to take action.
-Being well prepared at the right place and the right time provide the foundation — but if you don’t take action, nothing will happen.
+Taking action is the last thing needed to maximize your chance of being lucky.
+Being well prepared at the right place and time provides the foundation, but nothing will happen if you don’t take action.

 In our previous example of finding a job, once you are well-prepared with a resume, you need to take action — which is to apply for the job.
-And only after you do, luck will play its role: by giving you a chance of getting a call back from the company.
+And only after you do will luck play its role: by giving you a chance to get a call back from the company.

 Helzberg Jr. took a leap of faith.
-He walked to a stranger which turned out to be Warren Buffett.
+He walked to a stranger who turned out to be Warren Buffett.
 He took action.

-When opportunity come to you, don’t second guess yourself.
+When the opportunity comes to you, don’t second guess yourself.
 Trust your gut and go for it.

 A positive mind is the biggest amplifier for a person to be lucky.
-In Wiseman’s study about luck, personality tests revealed that unlucky people are generally much more tense and anxious than lucky people, and research has shown that anxiety disrupts people’s ability to notice the unexpected.
+In Wiseman’s study about luck, personality tests revealed that unlucky people are generally much more tense and anxious than lucky people.
+Research has shown that anxiety disrupts people’s ability to notice the unexpected.